carleslobon/MD2/readme.md

 # Data Mining Project

 This repository contains the code and analysis for a data mining project completed as part of a university course.
-The goal of the project is to preprocess, analyze, and model data to extract meaningful patterns and insights.
+The goal of the project is to XXXXXXXX.

 ## Project Structure
 ```